privacy-scaling-explorations/zk-kit/packages/smt/README.md

 A sparse Merkle tree is a data structure useful for storing a key/value map where every leaf node of the tree contains the cryptographic hash of a key/value pair and every non leaf node contains the concatenated hashes of its child nodes.
 Sparse Merkle trees provides a secure and efficient verification of large data sets and they are often used in peer-to-peer technologies.
 This implementation is an optimized version of the traditional sparse Merkle tree and it is based on the concepts expressed in the papers and resources below.

-> [!WARNING]
-> If you are looking for the first version of this package, please visit this [link](https://github.com/privacy-scaling-explorations/zk-kit/tree/imt-v1/packages/incremental-merkle-tree).

 ## References

 1. Rasmus Dahlberg, Tobias Pulls and Roel Peeters. _Efficient Sparse Merkle Trees: Caching Strategies and Secure (Non-)Membership Proofs_.
 Cryptology ePrint Archive: Report 2016/683, 2016. https://eprint.iacr.org/2016/683.